 3. Confidence in Digital Communication

-In addition, online education includes emails, video calls, message boards, chat rooms, and digital presentations, which further explains why employers value online education graduates.
-Even in cases when students do not study in groups, some programs require performing group work in a virtual space.
+In addition, online education includes emails, video calls, message boards, chat rooms, and digital presentations, which further explains why employers value online education.
+Even in cases where students do not study in groups, some programs require performing group work in a virtual space.

 More than 80% of US teams use digital communication every day, according to Statista.
 Hence, online graduates are more likely to feel confident when they need to type in a comment in a virtual space, answer using video, or write in a chat.